The Recycling Room

 Wales have published a towards Zero Waste plan which aims not only to provide benefits for the environment but improve social and economic wellbeing as well.
 A 2015 progress report has also been published by the Welsh Government, providing an up to date summary of what has already been implemented and the current plans for the future.

-Northern Ireland have published a 2006-2020 plan towards resource management.
+Northern Ireland published their Waste Management Plan in 2019.
 This strategy aims for sustainable development and overall waste reduction for the country.

 General Recycling Symbols

 Europe-wide award given to non-food products which minimise impact on the environment.

 The Green Dot symbol indicates that a contribution has been made to an authorised packaging recovery scheme.
 This is used in EU countries, but not in the UK.
 Permission to use the trademark is obtainable under license for export purposes.

 Indicates that a product, or part of a product, is recyclable.